icelab/dry-web-skeleton/README.md

 ## Installation

-You can clone this skeleton using [Raygun](https://github.com/carbonfive/raygun):
+You can clone this skeleton using a (temporary) fork of [Raygun](https://github.com/carbonfive/raygun) (that properly renames directories):

 ```
-gem install raygun
+gem install rraygun
-raygun -p icelab/rodakase-skeleton your-app-name
+rraygun -p icelab/rodakase-skeleton your-app-name
 ```

 ## Development